 Skip to main content

 OakHost products allow you to connect to your Mac via a KVM Module, offering a variety of features that are inaccessible through regular remote access.
-This allows you to boot into recovery mode and reset your macOS password.
+This allows you to boot into recovery mode and reset your macOS password, if needed.

-If you have forgotten your password, you will have to boot your Mac into recovery mode.
+If you forgot your login password, you need to boot into recovery mode to set a new password.

 To boot into recovery mode, you will make use of the KVM Module assigned to your Mac.